econ-ark/Life-Cycle-Prime-Time/docs/life-cycle-prime-time.md

 ```

 Our preferred specification also has the agents value wealth itself as a motivation to retain assets later in life, but in a way that is more consistent with qualitative responses.
-The Wealth-in-Utility-Function (WIUF) / TRP Portfolio model estimates a CRRA $\CRRA$ coefficient of about 5.18 and a wealth share of utility $\delta$ coefficient of 0.25.
+The Wealth-in-Utility-Function (WIUF) / TRP Portfolio model estimates a CRRA $\CRRA$ coefficient of about 5.14 and a wealth share of utility $\delta$ coefficient of 0.25.
 This result is significant because the CRRA $\CRRA$ coefficient required to match the wealth accumulation patterns is significantly lower, and thus more plausible, than that of the standard Life-Cycle Portfolio choice model, whose high CRRA $\CRRA$ has long been a puzzle in the literature.
 In the LCP model, high risk aversion is the primary tool to prevent excessive investment in risky assets.
 In the WIUF model, however, the direct utility from wealth provides an additional motive to hold safe assets (to ensure a minimum level of wealth utility), reducing the need for extreme risk aversion to match the observed portfolio shares.
 As seen in @medwealth, the WIUF / TRP model (green line) does not need to overshoot wealth accumulation in early life by nearly as much as the basic LCP model, as agents want to retain assets in retirement to generate utility directly.
 While the WIUF model still predicts a faster drawdown in late retirement than observed in the SCF data, it represents a substantial improvement over the standard LCP model and avoids the behavioral implausibility required by the Warm-Glow model.
 Compared to the Warm-Glow model, the WIUF / TRP specification does predict more wealth accumulation early in life, but for more immediate reasons: young consumers value money and liquidity *now*, rather than saving at age 35 to leave a large bequest at age 85.

-Moreover, because the CRRA parameter doesn't need to be so high, the WIUF model can somewhat better match the target risky assets share moments (red dashed line in @medshare), which come from @Aboagye2024.
+Moreover, because the CRRA parameter doesn't need to be so high, the WIUF model can somewhat better match the target risky assets share moments (red dashed line in @medshare).
 That paper presents the typical glidepath of target-date funds (TDFs) which provide a basis for much of commercial financial advice.
 While the whole life-cycle glidepath is provided in @Aboagye2024, here we only target (and plot) those moments starting at age 70.
 The model fit with respect to risky asset share is comparable for the Warm-Glow model, generally matching the level and recommended shallow downward slope.

 ## The Role of Subjective Beliefs